-Preceptors and supervised experiential learning sites will be remote (wherever the student is located).
-Preceptors and sites will be recruited and selected by the students under the guidance of the program to ensure that they have the credentials, education, and experience to precept students.
+Preceptors and supervised experiential learning sites are remote (wherever the student is located).
+Preceptors and sites are recruited and selected by the students under the guidance of the Program to ensure that they have the credentials, education, and experience to precept students.
 The selection of preceptors and sites, the issuance and maintenance of affiliation agreements, and site evaluations are outlined in the Policy and Procedures for Supervised Experiential Learning Sites (Appendix C).

 For students located in the areas surrounding Harding University and in areas where the faculty have connections, potential preceptors and sites have been identified.
 Students are not required to choose these preceptors or sites.
-However, the number of local students accepted into the program may be limited based on local preceptor and site availability and at the discretion of the program director.